Ghini/ghini.desktop/doc/use_cases-jbq.rst

   ..  admonition:: existing plant, found in the garden without its label
       :class: toggle

-         this is described in the next section.
+         When this happens, we can't be sure the plant had never been in the collection, so we act as if we were re-labeling the plant.
+This is described in the next section.

 - When we physically associate a label to a plant, there's always the chance that something happens either to the plant (it may die) or to the label